coder/docs/setup/air-gapped/infrastructure.md

 systemctl restart containerd
 ```

-Because you'll need to run the steps described in this section on all nodes that
+Because the steps described in this section must be run on all nodes which
-will be scheduling Coder images, we recommend that you either:
+will be scheduling Coder images, it is best to:

 1. Include these steps in the image itself
 1. Run an init script including these instructions whenever you add a new node